bel10fski/ARP-BoE-Final/README.md

 Welcome to the final repository for my coding contributions to the Bank of England 2024 project.
 This repository showcases my work focused on:

 - **Preprocessing of Earnings Calls**: Preparing and cleaning financial transcripts for analysis.
-- **Task Force on Climate-related Financial Disclosures (TCFDs)**: Processing and analysing climate-related financial data.
+- **Preprocessing of Task Force on Climate-related Financial Disclosures (TCFDs)**: Processing and analysing climate-related financial data.
 - **Classification Processes**: Implementing classification models for data categorisation.